flkeysgeek/custom-tag-code-coloring/README.md

-# Notable Code View Cursor and selected text / tags
+# Notable Code View Cursor / selected text / tag(s)

 Make current selection or cursor highly visible (notable) in Code View.

 ***...When code view does NOT have focus*** -- **selection -or- cursor shows as follows:**

-selection . . . . . . . . . . . . . . . . . . . . . . . .  cursor -- blinks for 9 seconds (default)
+selection (does not blink) . . . . . . . . . . . . . . . . cursor -- blinks for 9 seconds (default)

 ![](http://i.imgur.com/OzB4wvr.png). . . ![](http://i.imgur.com/Do9WrSb.gif)